dadoonet/fscrawler/README.md

 ```

 It also applies to directory names.
 So if you want to ignore `.ignore` dir, just add `.ignore` as an excluded name.
+Note that `includes` does not apply to directory names but only to filenames.

 ### Update rate